FAQ

 How far in advance do I need to book with you?

-My calendar is typically booked out 6 weeks in advance.
-However, I do reserve a few days a month for last minute bookings and rescheduled sessions.
-These reserved dates are technically days that I would otherwise be editing images - so they are subject to availability.
-Keep in mind that I may not be able to honor this statement during my busy seasons and please plan accordingly.
-If you have a particular date in mind or you would like to inquire about booking, feel free to send a booking request or email hello@lydiabrewerphotography.com.
+My calendar is typically booked out about six weeks in advance.
+However, I reserve a few days each month for last-minute bookings or rescheduled sessions.
+These reserved dates are typically days I would otherwise use for editing, so availability is not guaranteed.
+During busy seasons, I may not be able to accommodate last-minute requests, so please plan accordingly.
+If you have a specific date in mind or want to inquire about booking or feel free to send me a message.

 How do I pay you?